LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

 The weapon empowered by the ritual still retains its normal potency and striking runes.

-When you empower a weapon make sure to note down what the weapon’s normal runes are.
+When you empower a weapon, make sure to note down what the weapon’s normal runes are.

 If your longbow is +1 striking, make sure to write that down before setting the runes on Foundry to be +2 striking.